nicocardiel/pyboundfit/README.md

 This code is a Python implementation of part of the functionality implemented in the original Fortran 77 code [boundfit](https://github.com/nicocardiel/boundfit).

+The numerical minization is performed with the help of the package [lmfit](https://lmfit.github.io/lmfit-py/).

 ## Instaling the code

 In order to keep your Python installation clean, it is highly recommended to